ncmreynolds/retroTerm/documentation/readme.md

 bool setWidgetLabel(uint8_t widgetId, const __FlashStringHelper* label);
 ```

-Once set, if you really want, you can also delete the label with the following method.
+Once set, if necessary, you can also delete the label with the following function.

 ```c++
 bool deleteWidgetLabel(const uint8_t widgetId);